From idea to impact: Creating drugs that matter

 “You have to imagine the whole package and how patients will experience your drug, from the way they will take it all the way to reimbursement, and think about that early on,” she says.
 “If you don’t, it could kill your product.”

-Another example involves thinking of the patient from a more holistic perspective.
+Christine says you have to think even more holistically.
 “The biggest disease burden for a person with chronic lower back pain might be isolation at home due to mobility challenges,” she notes.
 “Getting out of the house with some help and socializing may be a more important outcome measure than the duration and threshold of pain.”

 Making drugs more user-friendly